tusharmath/react-announce/README.md

 */

 ```
- Every subscriber gets all the notification from all the instances of the component, of each of its lifecycle and custom events.
+ Every subscriber gets all the notification from all the instances of the `MyComponent` class, of each of its lifecycle and custom events.
 Each notification on the stream is fired with three keys —

  ```js
 {